 There are changes to make travelling more convenient and flexible for students and their families.
-You’ll be able to travel to locations other than your school and home if they’re on your usual travel route.
+You can now travel to locations other than your school and home if they’re on your usual travel route.
 For example, if there’s a camp at the end of the term, you can travel directly home after camp.
-Under the previous arrangements, you may have had to travel back to school first.
+Previously, you may have had to travel back to school first.

 Reduced penalties for missed travel

-Penalties are changing for primary and secondary students if you miss pre-booked ABSTUDY Fares Allowance travel without a valid reason.
+Penalties have changed for primary and secondary students who miss pre-booked ABSTUDY Fares Allowance travel without a valid reason.

-With the changes, if you miss a pre-booked trip without a valid reason, you’ll get a fine.
-This will be up to a $100 fine for primary and secondary students.
+If you miss a pre-booked trip without a valid reason, you may get a debt.
+This will be up to a $100 debt for primary and secondary students.
 We apply this for each trip we’ve booked for you that you miss without a valid reason.
 However, you’ll still be able to pre-book travel using Fares Allowance.

-If you’re a primary or secondary student, you’ll need a Safe Travel Plan to get ABSTUDY Fares Allowance for pre-booked travel.
+If you’re a primary or secondary student under 18, you’ll need a Safe Travel Plan.
+You must do this to get ABSTUDY Fares Allowance for pre-booked travel.

-Safe Travel Plans will be voluntary from 1 January 2019 and compulsory from 1 July 2019.
+Safe Travel Plans are voluntary from 1 January 2019.
+They will be compulsory from 1 July 2019.